-- 191. Competent authorities should assess the materiality of non-performing loans per portfolio and the potential losses that may stem from them.
-As a minimum, this should include: - a. the non-performing rates per portfolio, industry, geography and changes over time; - b. the distribution of the exposures across classes of non-performing assets (i.e. pastdue, doubtful, etc.); - c. the types and level of residual collateral; - d. the migration rates from non-performing classes to performing, forborne exposures, and across non-performing classes; - e. foreclosed assets and changes over time; - f. historical recovery rates by portfolio, industry, geography or type of collateral and the duration of the recovery process; and - g. the vintage of the non-performing loan portfolio. - 192.
+- 196.209.
+Competent authorities should assess the materiality of non-performing loansexposures, including per portfolio and the potential losses that may stem from them.
+As a minimum, this should include: - a. the non-performing rates and coverage per portfolio, industrysector, geography and changes over time; also taking into account the changes in the portfolios (e.g. growing portfolios vs expiring portfolios) and strategy with regard to non- performing exposures (e.g. recent sales of non-performing exposures); - b. the distribution of the exposures across classes of non-performing assets exposures (i.e. past-due, doubtful, etc.); - c. the types and level of residual collateralvalues of collaterals, where relevant; - d. the migration rates from non-performing classes to performing, forborne exposures, and across non-performing classes; - e. foreclosed assets and changes over time;

+- f. historical recovery rates by portfolio, industrysector, geography or type of collateral and the duration of the recovery process; and - g. the vintage of thetime since exposures were classified as non-performing loan portfolio., analysed by time buckets (vintage). - 197.210.
 In conducting the above analysis, competent authorities should employ peer analysis and use benchmark portfolios (i.e. portfolios of borrowers common to groups of institutions) where appropriate and possible.